vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 **Coaching Areas**
 *Goal-setting, Strategy, Communication, Project Management*
 Currently work as an Executive Fellow Coach at BetterUp, a U.S. based organization.
-I currently corporate managers and leaders across the globe.
+I currently work with corporate managers and leaders across the globe.

 **Client Testimonials**